sahid/uosp/README.md

 $ git config --global user.name "Sahid Orentino Ferdjaoui"
 ```

-The project is under developpement so no official relase is
+The project is under development so no official releases are
 available.
-You can build the project based on the sources and cargo or
+You can build the project based on the sources or consider
-consider using the ubuntu packages daily generated.
+using the PPA which generates daily packages.

 ### From source: